-Built in 1800 as the maison dimanche, or "Sunday house" (town house used when attending church services) of town founder Jean Mouton, this galleried town house with a mid-19th-century addition now preserves local history.
-It was later home to Alexandre Mouton (1804–1885), the first democratic governor of Lousiana.
+Built in 1800 as the maison dimanche, or "Sunday house" (a townhouse used when attending church services) of town founder Jean Mouton, this galleried townhouse with a mid-19th-century addition now preserves local history.
+It was later home to Alexandre Mouton (1804–1885), the first Democratic governor of Lousiana.
 The older section is an excellent example of early Acadian architecture and contains artifacts used by settlers.
-The main museum displays Civil War–era furnishings and memorabilia and an exhibit on Mardi Gras.
+The main museum features Civil War–era furnishings and memorabilia and an exhibit on Mardi Gras.